Electric-Coin-Company/zcash-docs/source/rtd_pages/user_guide.rst

    $ ./src/zcash-cli z_sendmany "$ZADDR" "[{\"amount\": 0.8, \"address\": \"$FRIEND\"}]"

-After waiting about a minute, you can check to see if the operation has finished and produced a result:
+After waiting a few seconds, you can check to see if the operation has finished and produced a result:

 .. code-block:: bash